sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/22Oct.md

  * Make sure to explain super clearly why this is a CCLI *type 2*.

- * Dan Maki -- Jason will contact him.
+ * Dan Maki -- Rob and Jason will contact him.
 Program officer with MSP.

  * Get it into schools.
 Evaluate effectiveness.